The Mixed Methods Blog

 In most cases, community college “academic” associate degrees have economic value if they enable students to transfer efficiently and earn a bachelor’s degree.
 But, overall, fewer than one in five students who start in a community college and only one in 10 Black community college starters transfers and earns a bachelor’s degree within six years.
 And too many students who transfer successfully have to take many more credits than are required for a bachelor’s degree.

 Over the past two decades, large-scale community college student success reforms have focused on restructuring developmental education so students can get to college-level work sooner, on strengthening advising so more students remain in school, and, more recently, on creating clear programs of study and aligned advising systems designed to get students all the way to graduation.
 Yet, even when students have clearer program plans, if programs are not well designed to accommodate the schedules of students with many competing priorities and to prepare them to secure a good job or transfer efficiently in a field of interest, they may be less motivated to complete them.
 Moreover, community colleges cannot advance equity solely by increasing completion by students of color and other underserved students of any credentials.
-Those student need to complete credentials that meaningfully expand economic and educational opportunity.
+Those students need to complete credentials that meaningfully expand economic and educational opportunity.
 If students are to perceive the kind of value that will attract them to higher education and motivate them to complete, community colleges need to systematically strengthen the content, pedagogy, and delivery of their programs.

 A main focus of our new project—which we are calling Unlocking Opportunity: The Post-Graduation Success and Equity Network—will be on strengthening existing programs and developing new program models to ensure that they expand career and educational opportunity for all students, including those who have been least well-represented in high-value programs.
 We are especially interested in how colleges can unlock opportunity in their programs by: